Matthews (MATW)

 9. Return on Invested Capital (ROIC)

 Matthews historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 5%, lower than the typical cost of capital (how much it costs to raise money) for consumer discretionary companies.
+Its five-year average ROIC was 7.3%, somewhat low compared to the best consumer discretionary companies that consistently pump out 25%+.

 Matthews Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Matthews’s ROIC averaged 1.2 percentage point decreases over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Fortunately, Matthews’s ROIC averaged 4.9 percentage point increases over the last few years.
+This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment